-- 1. Review General Information. - 2.
-Ribbons will be awarded in Purple, Blue, Red, and White with 1st and 2nd receiving Champion and Reserve Champion in both age divisions.
+- 1. Review General Information. - Reserve Champion in both age divisions.

-- 6060 Youth Engine Display Board: A dismantled 2 or 4 cycle engine with all parts properly labeled - 6061 Youth Safety Poster: Relating to lawn mowers and other types of small engine equipment - 6062 Youth Operations Poster: Listing procedures for winter storage, spark plug maintenance or other procedures from owner's manual - 6063 Youth Rebuilt or Repaired Engine: Engine must be on display. - a.
-Must include engine type, model, serial number and whether 2 or 4 cycle engine. - b.
-List what was wrong and what was done. - c.
-List parts' prices and total amount spent on engine. - 6064 Youth Engine Cut-away: Display a cut-away of an engine showing internal parts. - 6070 Adult Engine Display Board: A dismantled 2 or 4 cycle engine with all parts properly labeled - 6071 Adult Safety Poster: Relating to lawn mowers and other types of small engine equipment - 6072 Adult Operations Poster: Listing procedures for winter storage, spark plug maintenance or other procedures from owner's manual - 6073 Adult Rebuilt or Repaired Engine: Engine must be on display. - a.
-Must include engine type, model, serial number and whether 2 or 4 cycle engine. - b.
-List what was wrong and what was done. - c.
+- other procedures from owner's manual - 6063 Youth Rebuilt or Repaired Engine: Engine must be on display. - List what was wrong and what was done. b. - c.
+List parts' prices and total amount spent on engine. - 6064 Youth Engine Cut-away: Display a cut-away of an engine showing internal parts. - 6071 Adult Safety Poster: Relating to lawn mowers and other types of small engine equipment - procedures from owner's manual - 6073 Adult Rebuilt or Repaired Engine: Engine must be on display. - a.
+Must include engine type, model, serial number and whether 2 or 4 cycle engine. - List what was wrong and what was done. b. - c.
 List parts' prices and total amount spent on engine. - 6074 Adult Engine Cut-away: Display a cut-away of an engine showing internal parts.